-- It is Sophia's Hearth's expectation that each student will spend a minimum of three days each week in his or her practicum experience. - In addition, a minimum of one weeks (5 days) of observation and practicum during the course of study, in a classroom other than your own.
-Ideally this will take place in a setting with the age group of birth to three.
+- It is Sophia's Hearth's expectation that each student will spend a minimum of three days each week in his or her practicum experience. - In addition, a minimum of two weeks (10 days) of observation/practicum during the course of study, must be in a classroom other than their own.
+They must be in a Birth to Three classroom.
 See guidelines for Practicum and Observation visits. - The practicum should begin in the autumn following the first summer's course work and continue until the course of study at Sophia's Hearth is completed, although the arrangements will be adapted to each student's situation.
 Each classroom day will be defined as at least a full morning.

-PRE-SERVICE STUDENTS (not working in a Waldorf classroom setting):

-Students who are not working at least three days per week in a Waldorf Early childhood classroom-must have
+PRE-SERVICE STUDENTS (not working in a Waldorf classroom setting): Students who are not working at least three days per week in a Waldorf Early childhood classroom-must have

-- a minimum of one weeks (5 days) of observation and - three weeks (15 days) of practicum with an experienced Waldorf EC teachers.
+- a minimum of one weeks (5 days) of observation and - four weeks (20 days) of practicum with an experienced Birth to Three Waldorf EC teachers.
 This will take place in a setting with a birth to three age group.